 For questions or to schedule a training please contact Rena Loughlin at [email protected] and 215-779-8828.
 We often post our public first responder trainings HERE!

 In their day-to-day work, most law enforcement personnel are able to recognize citizens who are experiencing seizures and provide the appropriate intervention steps for responding.
 On any given shift, however, some law enforcement officers might unknowingly encounter persons having seizures who appear to be confused, are unable to communicate, or exhibit inappropriate behaviors.
 Such persons having a seizure might not obey an officer’s directives and might become unknowingly combative, resulting in inappropriate arrest, possible injury, and in some cases, death.

 Our Law Enforcement Curriculum is designed to assist law enforcement officers in recognizing seizures and promoting safe and appropriate intervention practices for persons with seizure disorders.
-This 45 minute course aims to train law enforcement on seizure recognition, correct responses to seizures, and raise awareness around the unique needs of those living with epilepsy who might be taken into police custody.
-The training is free and certificates of completion are available.
+This 1.5 hours course aims to train law enforcement on seizure recognition, correct responses to seizures, and raise awareness around the unique needs of those living with epilepsy who might be taken into police custody.
+The training is free and certificates of completion and epilepy resources are available.

 To schedule a training please contact Rena Loughlin at [email protected] or by phone, 215-779-8828.
 We often post our public law enforcement trainings HERE!